codership/documentation/galeracluster/source/pf.rst

 If there are no syntax errors, ``pfctl`` prints each of the rules it adds to the firewall, (expanded, as in the example above).
 If there are syntax errors, it notes the line near where the errors occur.

-.. note:: **Warning**: The IP addresses in the example are for demonstration purposes only.
+.. warning:: The IP addresses in the example are for demonstration purposes only.
 Use the real values from your nodes and netmask in your PF configuration.

 -------------------